SebastianMaierEPFL/talentedsoup-website/e_i.md

 Here are some data observation for further social analysis of assets :
 ![Stock and ETF Personality Maps](social1.png)
 *Figure — Side-by-side scatter plots of stocks and ETFs in the normalized personality space defined by volatility and jump frequency.*

-The figure shows side-by-side scatter plots of stocks and ETFs in a normalized personality space defined by volatility and jump frequency.